It's still Ramaphosa's intention to welcome Trump on state visit, says Presidency

 Magwenya said the US is South Africa's second largest trading partner and the two countries have a long-standing strategic political, trade and cultural relationship.

 “It is a relationship that has always been mutually beneficial and will continue to be mutually beneficial.
-Therefore when there are bumps as we recently experienced it will be in our interest to engage role players in the leadership and also broadly in society and the US.”
+Therefore, when there are bumps, as we recently experienced, it will always be in our interest to engage role players in the leadership and also broadly in society and the US.”

 There will be more engagements, not only with the Trump administration and influential figures such as Musk, but also with other role players in the US.

-Those engagements will take place at multiple levels.
-International relations and co-operation minister Ronald Lamola will approach his counterparts, said Magwenya.
+Those engagements would take place at multiple levels.
+International relations and co-operation minister Ronald Lamola would approach his counterparts, said Magwenya.

 It was still hoped that Trump would visit South Africa before the G20 heads of state summit.